Skip to content

 As a business, you’re acting as one of the government's agents by collecting VAT on your product or service.
 At the same time, your business is also contributing VAT each time it buys something (and for most purchases, you’re eligible to have the VAT refunded).

-At the end of each VAT period (usually every 3 months for most businesses in the UK), you need to calculate the difference between the amount of VAT you’ve collected and the amount you’ve paid on goods and services to figure out if you pay more to the HMRC, or receive a refund.
+At the end of each VAT period (usually every 3 months for most businesses in the UK), you need to calculate the difference between the amount of VAT you’ve collected and the amount you’ve paid on goods and services to figure out if you need to pay the balance to HMRC, or if you can reclaim the balance from HMRC.

 In summary, as a business owner,